Phillezi/kthcloud-cli/README.md

       KTHCLOUD_CORES: 0.1
       KTHCLOUD_RAM: 0.1
       KTHCLOUD_VISIBILITY: private
 ```

 > [!NOTE]
 > The above example showcases what is supported but does not provide a functional application.
-You need to have the ./testpath in your `cwd`.

 The tool will create four deployments and set up their environment variables, port, start commands and persistent storage.